Read about our update schedules here.

 Ethical Standards

 In business contexts, ethical standards are the guidelines for how companies and individuals conduct themselves from a values-based or moral standpoint.
 At Salesforce, our core values guide everything we do as a company and as employees.
-We also have an ethical use policy team that helps to ensure customers are using our software in an ethical way.
-Our Acceptable Use Policy (AUP) is an extension of our core values, and helps guide our decision-making if questions around usage arise.
+We also have an ethical use policy team that helps to ensure customers are using our software ethically.
+Our Acceptable Use Policy (AUP) and AI Acceptable Use Policy (AI AUP) are is an extension of our core values, and helps guide our decision-making if questions around usage arise.

 Your organization may have an additional set of policies that extend beyond simply complying with local regulations.
-These types of policies can come in many different forms, ranging from adhering to other regions’ regulations, declining to do business with certain organizations or markets, or monitoring employee-customer interactions to identify and eliminate discrimination or biased behaviors.
-In order to support these policies, you may need update your design standards or system configuration as you would for legal adherence.
+These policies can take various forms, ranging from adhering to other regions’ regulations, declining to do business with certain organizations or markets, or monitoring employee-customer interactions to prevent discrimination or biased behaviors.
+To uphold these policies, you may need to update your design standards or system configuration as you would for legal adherence.

-You can build better adherence to ethical standards in your Salesforce solutions by ensuring alignment with company policies and evaluating how you’re using artificial intelligence.
+To foster greater adherence to ethical standards in your Salesforce solutions, align with company policies and assess your use of artificial intelligence.

 Company Policies